 When you share with your children the need to prepare, you are helping to build their confidence in the event of an actual emergency.
 Plea e don’t make them feel like the sky is falling; instead, you want them to know you have thought through the details and have provided an example for them to follow.

 With your weekend on the calendar and kids on board, you have tackled the most challenging part of getting started.

-Did I mention that you get added peace of mind!
+Did I mention that you get added peace of mind?
 It f els good to be prepared and remember it is an ongoing process.

 What Gets Done First?

 My first goal was to put together a 3-day, 72-hour kit.
 There are several expert-recommended lists available.
-You ed a base list to get started and then tailored it to our family.
+You ed a base list and then tailored it to our family.
 One of my children has unique dietary and medication requirements.
 Once you have the essentials down, there are no hard and fast rules.
 Use y your instincts as a mom to include items you think your family will need.

 I bought a large plastic tub from Target with a solid lid.
 It is recommended that you tape the lid shut.
-It fits under our stairs, and I can get to it quickly as I continue to add things.
+It fits under our stairs, and I can get to it quickly as I add things.
 If you put it somewhere difficult to get, you will be less likely to keep it up, such as changing batteries or water.